resourcesync/source-framework/README.md

 __Provided interface:__
 * `ISend` - Move/copy/send resourcesync metadata files and/or resources to the
-document root of a web server.
+document root of a web server or pack them in a zip file.

 ### i07 Select